joaomiguelreis/MiND/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Ctextrm%7Bintegral%20score%7D%20%3D%20%5Cint_%7B0%7D%5E%7B1%7D%5Ctextrm%7Bscore%7D%28s%29%20ds)
 ### Precision
-In the following image the precision score (%) is plotted on the surface of the airfoil:
+In the following image the precision score (%) is plotted on the surface of the airfoil (original plot singleLabel/classifier/NN_compprecision.eps):
 ![Alt text](.readme/class_precision.png?raw=true "Title")

-In the following image the integral precision score (%) is plotted against the number of neighbours. k=1 yields the highest integral precision (21):
+In the following image the integral precision score (%) is plotted against the number of neighbours. k=1 yields the highest integral precision (29) (original plot singleLabel/classifier/NN_integralprecision.eps):
 ![Alt text](.readme/int_class_precision.png?raw=true "Title")

 ### Recall
-In the following image the recall score (%) is plotted on the surface of the airfoil:
+In the following image the recall score (%) is plotted on the surface of the airfoil (original plot singleLabel/classifier/NN_comprecall.eps):
 ![Alt text](.readme/class_recall.png?raw=true "Title")

-In the following image the integral recall score (%) is plotted against the number of neighbours. k=1 yields the highest integral recall (29):
+In the following image the integral recall score (%) is plotted against the number of neighbours. k=1 yields the highest integral recall (29) (original plot singleLabel/classifier/NN_integralrecall.eps):
 ![Alt text](.readme/int_class_recall.png?raw=true "Title")

 ## Regression (kNNRegressor_singleLabel)
 Different values for k (number of neighbours) were tested.
 The integral precision and recall scores were used to asses the best value for k.
 ### Precision
-In the following image the precision score (%) is plotted on the surface of the airfoil:
+In the following image the precision score (%) is plotted on the surface of the airfoil (original plot singleLabel/regressor/NN_compprecision.eps):
 ![Alt text](.readme/reg_precision.png?raw=true "Title")

-In the following image the integral precision score (%) is plotted against the number of neighbours. k=1 yields the highest integral precision (29):
+In the following image the integral precision score (%) is plotted against the number of neighbours. k=1 yields the highest integral precision (29) (original plot singleLabel/regressor/NN_integralprecision.eps):
 ![Alt text](.readme/int_reg_precision.png?raw=true "Title")

 ### Recall
-In the following image the recall score (%) is plotted on the surface of the airfoil:
+In the following image the recall score (%) is plotted on the surface of the airfoil (original plot singleLabel/regressor/NN_comprecall.eps):
 ![Alt text](.readme/reg_recall.png?raw=true "Title")

-In the following image the integral recall score (%) is plotted against the number of neighbours. k>45 yields the highest integral recall (53):
+In the following image the integral recall score (%) is plotted against the number of neighbours. k>45 yields the highest integral recall (53) (original plot singleLabel/regressor/NN_integralrecall.eps):
 ![Alt text](.readme/int_reg_recall.png?raw=true "Title")